opencadc-metadata-curation/collection2caom2/README.md

  includes directory
 and file structure, the HST structure is proprietary and covered by ITAR regulations, and DAO began taking data in 1918, on glass plates.

+CAOM2 provides a consistent description of the data from different observatories.
+Each &lt;collection&gt;2caom2 pipeline application captures the software which produces those consistent data descriptions.

+## The Strategy Being Used

 There are three parts to having data end up in CAOM2 Observations:
 - mapping the telescope data model to the CAOM2 data model.
 This happens generically in the